 Through our robust services, as well as our advocacy programs and community events, MHA is able to meet the needs of thousands of men, women, children and families each year, helping them live independent lives in the community.

 Join our Team!
-We are immediately hiring Clinicians (LMSW, LMHC, LMFT, LCSW), full time, part time and Fee-for-Service, for our clinic sites located in:
+We are immediately hiring Clinicians (LMSW, LMHC, LMFT, LCSW), full time, part time and Fee-for-Service.
+Base Annual Salary Range: $50,000 to $77,000.
+These are for our clinic sites located in:

 · Yonkers, NY